Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 3. Navigate to **local.settings.json** in Visual Studio.
 Then use the values you recorded earlier to fill in the blanks.
 4. Navigate to **ChangeFeedProcessor.cs**.
 In the parameters for the **Run** function, perform the following actions:

 	a.
 Replace the text **YOUR COLLECTION NAME HERE** with the name of your collection.
-If you followed earlier instructions, the name of your collection is **collection1**.
+If you followed earlier instructions, the name of your collection is **changefeedlabcollection**.

 	b.
 Replace the text **YOUR LEASES COLLECTION NAME HERE** with the name of your leases collection.
 If you followed earlier instructions, the name of your leases collection is **leases**.